Camping

 Facilities

-Toilets, handwashing and a standpipe with drinking water are all available.
+Toilets, handwashing and drinking water are all available.
 There is no electricity, we advise that you bring torches and portable power packs to charge devices.

 You are welcome to use gas/ portable stoves but please keep them at least one metre from your tent and vehicle.
-Sadly, open fires and BBQ's are not permitted.
+Sadly, open fires and BBQ's are not permitted for safety reasons.

 On your arrival, please note the location of the fire point and the clacker to raise the alarm.